WiaanB/gophercises/README.md

 ## blackjack_ai
 Created an automatic blackjack AI to play the game automatically with implementation for betting, along with some other game specific settings. (very terrible betting strategy implemented lol)

+## file_renamer
+A small script to process a few file names and rename them with a generic pattern